-This is a dish we typically like to prepare with stainless steel cookware, but somehow cast iron (or enamel cast iron) adds an entirely different flavor to the chicken, making this a perfect change of pace for your chicken dinners.
+This is a dish we typically like to prepare with stainless steel cookware, but somehow cast iron (or enameled cast iron) adds an entirely different flavor to the chicken, making this a perfect change of pace for your chicken dinners.

 Once again, heat up the pan, then the oil before you place your chicken in the skillet.